 What to expect in Year One

 Our Year One classes will be taught by Mrs Marinou (1M) and Mrs Adams (1A).
-On a Friday, 1A will be taught by Mrs Plant and 1M by Mrs Nicholls.
-The children will also be taught and supported by Mrs Robson and Bridson in 1M and Mrs Hurst in 1A.
+On a Friday, 1A will be taught by Mrs Nicholls.
+The children will also be taught and supported by Mrs Robson, Mrs Hurst and Miss Rickard.
 We are all here to help you with any questions or concerns you may have, so please do not hesitate to ask; your child's happiness at school is very important to all of us.

 Light touch learning and plenty of fun!

 Leaving Foundation behind and moving into Year 1 can feel like a big step for both children and their parents.
 Your child’s Year 1 teacher is there to make this transition easier for everyone by supporting the children (and their parents!) in their next learning step.

 Year 1 has two large interactive classrooms and an outside area for the pupil's continuous provision.
 The children will still be learning through play by exploring, discovering and problem solving in all areas of the setting.
-Over the course of this term we will gradually transition to a more formal classroom structure where the children will carry out activities and book work as a whole class.
+Over the course of the first term, we will gradually transition to a more formal classroom structure where the children will carry out activities and book work as a whole class.

 What will my child do in Year One?